ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 Option -E \<number of replicas> turns on replica exchange mode.
 Replica exchange mode is parallelized with OMP.

-The simulation will run for about a minute and produce trajectory file *.trafl for each replica.
+The simulation will run for about two minutes and produce trajectory file *.trafl for each replica.

 #### Extracting a structure from a simulation trajectory
 Extract the lowest energy frame from the trajectory of the first replica